anshulbajpai/learn-zio/README.md

 The above mentioned terms represents different packages under source code.

 There is a `fixed` package which contains the `Config` case class and `CurrencyAPI` which every code example uses.

+Every solution contains a `Program` trait which depends on `Algebra` trait.
+The executable App executes the `program` defined in the `Program` trait.

 All the code examples are based on the following requirements